evan-ite/inception/README.md

 mv temp.env .env
 ```

 Keys and salts will be generated automatically by `srcs/requirements/tools/generate_keys.sh`.
-In generate_keys.sh, add the correct absolute path to your .env file.
+In `generate_keys.sh`, add the correct absolute path to your .env file.

 Now you're ready to run the project!
 ```sh